bertofurth/Seagate-Central-Tips/Reset-SU-Root-Password.md

 ### 3) The Firmware Upgrade Method
 This method involves manipulating a stock Seagate issue firmware image and generating replacement firmware that automatically resets the root password to a known value.
-You still need to be able to log in to with an administrator level user via the web management page to initiate the upgrade so this method doesn't really have any advantages over method 1 if all you want to do is get root access.
+You need access to an external Linux system to create the replacement firmware and you need to be able to log in to the Seagate Central web management page as an administrator to initiate the upgrade.

 You would only use this method if you were planning on installing customized firmware on the Seagate Central.
 This method is documented in the "Seagate Central Samba"